How Louisiana At Large Does Mardi Gras

 Southwest Louisiana

 As the home of Zydeco music, fantastic food and fais-do-do dance parties, locals of Lafayette, Houma, New Iberia and beyond take having a good time pretty seriously.
-When it comes to Carnival season, the area is most famous for the Courir De Mardi Gras.
+When it comes to Carnival season, the area is most famous for the Courir de Mardi Gras.
 Though medieval France is where it all began, capitaines of Mardi Gras can still be found leading a courir (French for run) to this day.
-Each community puts its own spin on the run, but across central-southern Louisiana, you'll find hordes of participants all dressed up and running on foot, riding horses or trucks, going house to house, begging for ingredients to make a communal gumbo.

 The first recorded celebration of Lafayette Mardi Gras was on February 14, 1869, but the first citywide Mardi Gras observance wasn't until 1897.
-All parades end at Cajun Field, where the annual Festival de Mardi Gras takes place with carnival rides, live music, and more.
+All parades end at Cajun Field, where the annual Festival de Mardi Gras takes place with carnival rides, live music and more.
 If you're a master costume crafter, you may want to partake in the Grand Marais Mardi Gras Association's annual ugly costume contest.

 If king cake is your favorite part of the season, you'll find the sweet treat across the state with plenty of delectable options in Houma.
 No matter where you get your cake, everyone digging in will keep an eye out for the small plastic baby baked in.
-If you find it in your piece, you're responsible for buying the next cake-- and quick!
+If you find it in your piece, you're responsible for buying the next cake — and quick!
 Along with your sweet treat, you'll want to hang around for the extensive schedule of colorful parades rolling through the bayou region, both in Houma and nearby Thibodaux.

 On the far west end of the state, you'll find Lake Charles enjoying the carnival season.
 This family-friendly Mardi Gras celebration includes over 60 krewes participating in their Krewe of Krewes Parade on Fat Tuesday.
 In addition, be sure to check out how local restaurants and bakeries embrace the season.